Rafael Devers Player Props: Red Sox vs. Guardians

 Rafael Devers At The Plate

-- Among qualifying batters, he ranks 101st in batting average, while his on-base percentage ranks 140th and he is 36th in slugging.
+- Among qualifying hitters in MLB play, he ranks 112th in batting average, 140th in on-base percentage, and 46th in slugging.

-- Devers has picked up a hit in 34 of 57 games this year, with multiple hits 18 times.
+- Devers has picked up a hit in 58.6% of his 58 games this season, with multiple hits in 31.0% of those games.

+- He has hit a long ball in 11 games this season (19.0%), leaving the park in 5.2% of his trips to the plate.

-- In 49.1% of his games this year, Devers has driven in at least one run.
-In 12 of those games (21.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.
+- In 48.3% of his games this season, Devers has had at least one RBI.
+He's picked up more than one in 20.7% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.